-On the smallest farms (Class VI and V) labor inputs, relative to other inputs, were the most important.
+Labor inputs were relatively more important on the smaller farms than on the larger farms.
 In fact, on Class VI farms labor inputs were more important than all other inputs combined.
-In contrast, on the larger farms Class IV, III, II and I) capital was by far the most important input item.
+In contrast, on the larger farms Class IV, III, II and I capital was by far the most important input item.

 The decreasing importance of labor and the increasing importance of capital as farms increase in size is clearly illustrated in Fig. 4.
 This means that the amount of capital used per worker increases as farm size increases.
 This is one reason why incomes are much higher in relation to inputs on large farms than on small farms.
 For any one input or resource to be productive it must have enough of other inputs or resources to go with it.
-Land by itself is not productive.
-Neither is labor by itself, nor capital by itself.
+Land by itself is not productive, neither is labor by itself, nor capital by itself.
 Let us see how productive labor, land and capital are on farms of different size.